Substance Abuse Treatment Facility and State Prison, Corcoran (SATF‑CSP, Corcoran)

 Encourage public awareness and interactivity through or Citizens’ Advisory Counsel, and facilitating appropriate access by outside agencies, legislators, the media, and public to maintain accountability.

-Stuart Sherman has been warden or acting warden at the California Substance Abuse Treatment Facility and State Prison, Corcoran, since 2013.
-He has served in several positions since 2004, including chief deputy administrator and correctional administrator.
+Theresa Cisneros has been acting warden at the California Substance Abuse Treatment Facility and State Prison, Corcoran, since November 2020.
+She served as chief deputy administrator since 2017.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.